-A sexual offense is any unwanted sexualized conduct that occurs without consent.
+Hampshire College defines a sexual offense as any unwanted sexual conduct that occurs without consent.

-Hampshire College takes sexual offenses very seriously, as they are a gross violation of the Code of Conduct and Community Norms, whether perpetrated by other students, faculty, staff, or visitors to the campus, and regardless of gender identity or sexual orientation.
+Hampshire College takes sexual offenses very seriously, as they are a violation of the Code of Conduct and Community Norms.
+This policy prohibits sexual offenses, whether perpetrated by students, faculty, staff, or visitors to the campus, and regardless of gender identity or sexual orientation.